 1 Hallelujah.
-Sing unto Hashem a new song, and His praise in the assembly of the saints.
+Sing to Hashem a new song, His praises in the congregation of the faithful.

-3 Let them praise His name in the dance; let them sing praises unto Him with the timbrel and harp.
+3 Let them praise His name in dance; with timbrel and lyre let them chant His praises.

-4 For Hashem taketh pleasure in His people; He adorneth the humble with salvation.
+4 For Hashem delights in His people; He adorns the lowly with victory.

-5 Let the saints exult in glory; let them sing for joy upon their beds.
+5 Let the faithful exult in glory; let them shout for joy upon their couches,

-Israel wants to live in peace in the Promised Land, but sometimes they are attacked by nations attempting to destroy the land and the people.
-Israel can respond with might or with spirit, but each one on its own is insufficient.
-This psalm emphasizes the true synthesis of power and prayer.
-This verse reminds us of the judge, Ehud the son of Gera, who, after killing the king of Moab with a double edged sword, rallied the people of Israel to fight, shouting “Follow after me; for the LORD hath delivered your enemies the Moabites into your hand” (Judges 3:28).
-The men he rallied were singers and fighters, seeking to lift up God’s name in the world as well as eradicate evil and bring justice to the land.
-This is the message of the penultimate chapter in the Book of Psalms.
+Israel wants to live in peace in the Promised Land, but sometimes they are threatened by nations attempting to destroy them and their country.
+Israel can respond with might or with spirit, and it must do both, because each response is insufficient on its own.
+Psalm 149 emphasizes the true synthesis of power and prayer.
+This verse reminds us of the judge, Ehud the son of Gera, who, after killing the king of Moab with a double edged sword, rallied the people of Israel to fight, shouting “Follow me closely, for Hashem has delivered your enemies, the Moabites, into your hands” (Judges 3:28).
+The men Ehud rallied sought to elevate God’s name in the world, eradicate evil and bring justice to the land.
+This is the message of the penultimate chapter in the book of Psalms.1 comment

-7 To execute vengeance upon the nations, and chastisements upon the peoples;
+7 to impose retribution upon the nations, punishment upon the peoples,

-8 To bind their kings with chains, and their nobles with fetters of iron;
+8 binding their kings with shackles, their nobles with chains of iron,

-9 To execute upon them the judgment written; He is the glory of all His saints.
+9 executing the doom decreed against them.
+This is the glory of all His faithful.
 Hallelujah.